zhaoliang10500/Ballistic_Projector/README.md

 **Do not modify the other source files in this repository without written permission!**

 They are meant to help us (and you) with grading and reviewing the code.
-You can see the results of `checkstyle` at
+You can see the results of `checkstyle` and SpotBugs at

 travis-ci.com/mcgill-ecse211-f19/project-ecse211_gXX

 where XX is your group number.

+You may also run these locally after cloning the project and pulling the latest changes.

-You may also run `checkstyle` locally before you commit by running
+Run `checkstyle` locally before you commit by running

 ```bash
 ./gradlew checkstyle